 First, let’s debunk some of the hype surrounding this card:

-If you want a rare credit card that’s black and made out of metal then save some money and go for the Marriott Rewards Premier – it has a $0 Intro Annual Fee for the first year, then $85.
+If a card that’s black and made out of metal is what you’re really after, then save some money and go for the Marriott Rewards Premier – it has a $0 Intro Annual Fee for the first year, then $85.
 Compare that to Visa Black which charges a $495 annual fee which is NOT waived for the first year.

-And with the Marriott you can get a significantly better offer:
+And with the Marriott you can get a good bonus offer:

 - Plus you get 1 Free Night Stay after account approval in Category 1-4 locations.
 And then every year after your account anniversary date, you receive 1 additional free night stay at a Category 1-5 location.